Frequently Asked Questions

 • Leaving the tax-free portion invested may grow it further: If you delay taking tax-free cash and leave your pension invested, the 25% portion you're entitled to could increase in value as your fund grows.
 This means more tax-free cash could be available to you later.

 If you have a defined contribution pension, you can take your money as a series of lump sums rather than buying an annuity or going into drawdown.
-This option is called Uncrystallised Funds Pension Lump Sums (UFPLS).
+This option is called Uncrystallised Funds Pension Lump Sums (UFPLS) and can be very tax efficient.
 Here's how it works:

-• Withdrawals: UFPLS payments are taken directly from uncrystallised pension funds (where the money is still invested and hasn't been moved into drawdown).
-You can take them as a one-off lump sum or as multiple withdrawals, depending on your needs and what your provider allows.
+• Withdrawals: UFPLS payments are taken directly from uncrystallised pension funds, where the money is still invested and hasn't been moved into drawdown.

-• Tax treatment: Each UFPLS payment is split—25% is tax-free, while the remaining 75% is added to your income for that tax year and taxed at your marginal rate.
+• Tax treatment: Each UFPLS payment is split: 25% is tax-free, while the remaining 75% is added to your taxable income for the year..

-• Impact on future contributions: Taking UFPLS usually triggers the Money Purchase Annual Allowance (MPAA), which reduces your annual DC pension contribution limit from £60,000 to £10,000 (2025/26 figures).
-This can limit your ability to rebuild pension savings afterward.
+• Impact on future contributions: Taking UFPLS will limit the amount of pension contributions you can make in the future.
+It usually reduces your annual DC pension contribution limit from £60,000 to £10,000 (2025/26 figures).

 Early Retirement